zBritva/PowerBI-visuals-docs/UnitTests/UnitTestIntroduction.md

 /// <reference path="../node_modules/powerbi-visuals-utils-typeutils/lib/index.d.ts"/>
 ```

-You will need call
+You will need to call
 ```
 npm install
 ```

 to install `lodash` library.

-Now, you can run unit test again.
+Now, you can run the unit test again.
 You must get this output

 ```
 > karma start